Poll: Donald Trump Approval Ratings Plunge As Joe Biden Surges Ahead

-According to a CNN poll released early Monday, Presumptive Democratic presidential nominee Joe Biden has surged to a 14-point lead over President Donald Trump nationwide.
+According to a CNN poll released early Monday, presumptive Democratic presidential nominee Joe Biden has surged to a 14-point lead over President Donald Trump nationwide.

 The poll found that 55 percent of Americans support Biden, while 41 percent back Trump.
 Both candidates’ supporters appear to be enthusiastic about voting, Trump’s even more so.
-Seventy-three percent of the president’s supporters said that they are extremely or very enthusiastic about voting in November.
+Seventy-three percent of the president’s supporters said they are extremely or very enthusiastic about voting in November.

 Biden has struggled to generate enthusiasm for his candidacy, but the tide appears to have turned.
 Sixty-nine percent of the former vice president’s backers said they are very or extremely enthusiastic about voting.
 Overall, 53 percent of Democrats said they are extremely enthusiastic about casting a ballot in November.